sinshu/OpenBlasSharp/README.md

 ## Installation

 [The NuGet package](https://www.nuget.org/packages/OpenBlasSharp) is available.
-This package does not contain the native DLL.
+This package does not include the native DLL.
 You must [download the compiled binary](https://github.com/OpenMathLib/OpenBLAS/releases) and put `libopenblas.dll` at the directory of the executable file.

 All the classes are in the `OpenBlasSharp` namespace.